 Unpack the downloaded package into a temporary directory.

-mssql-jdbc-*.jre8.jarfrom the just downloaded package into the <TeamCity Data Directory>/lib/jdbc directory.
+mssql-jdbc-*.jre8.jarfrom the just downloaded package into the <TeamCity Data Directory>/lib/jdbc directory (remove the existing files there, if any).
 MS SQL integrated security (Windows authentication) requires installing

 sqljdbc_auth.dllfrom the driver package as per instructions.